b-crawl/bcrawl/README.md

   - Deep Elves and Tengu have been merged into Avariel, winged elves with good aptitudes for magic.

 #### Species Changes
+  - Hill Orcs use Fighting as their skill for all weapons.
   - Humans have +1 to most aptitudes.
   - Mummies have Clarity, so they can't be confused.
   - Formicids can wield giant clubs, but can't use a shield with them.